Aniruth1011/MALJ/README.md

 We have access to the number plates against the car owners , using which we can efficiently exact toll.

 The key importance of this feature is that vehicles no longer need to wait

+## Accident Detection

+We extract GyroScope and accelerometer values using In Built Sensors in android phones while user is driving.
+This is done in real time , and are stored as Json Files .
+We have our custom API's and these values are tracked .In case we detect any occurence of an accident , we immeditely notify it to the concerned authorities.
+We also give  other individuals in the same road travel advisories  regarding the accident in their preferred language .
+For this,we use Google API for machine translation to display it to them in their prefered language .